API¶

 - identificationFileIdentificationBlock

-mdf file start block
+MDF file start block.

 - last_call_infodict | None

-a dict to hold information about the last called method.
+A dict to hold information about the last called method.

-New in version 5.12.0.
+Added in version 5.12.0.

 - masters_dbdict

-- used for fast master channel access; for each group index key the value
+Used for fast master channel access; for each group index key the value is the master channel index.

 - versionstr

-- append(signals: list[Signal] | Signal | DataFrame, acq_name: str | None = None, acq_source: Source | None = None, comment: str = 'Python', common_timebase: bool = False, units: dict[str, str | bytes] | None = None) int | None [source]
+- append(signals: list[Signal] | Signal | DataFrame, acq_name: str | None = None, acq_source: Source | None = None, comment: str = 'Python', common_timebase: bool = False, units: dict[str, str] | None = None) int | None

-Appends a new data group.
+Append a new data group.

-For channel dependencies type Signals, the samples attribute must be a numpy.recarray
+For channel dependencies type Signals, the

 - signalslist | Signal | pandas.DataFrame

-list of Signal objects, or a single Signal object, or a pandas DataFrame object.
-All bytes columns in the pandas DataFrame must be utf-8 encoded
+Signalobjects, or a singleSignalobject, or a pandas DataFrame object.
+All bytes columns in the DataFrame must be utf-8 encoded.- acq_namestr, optional

-channel group acquisition name
+Channel group acquisition name.

-channel group acquisition source
+Channel group acquisition source.

-flag to hint that the signals have the same timebase.
-Only set this if you know for sure that all appended channels share the same time base
+Flag to hint that the signals have the same timebase.
+Only set this if you know for sure that all appended channels share the same time base.

-will contain the signal units mapped to the signal names when appending a pandas DataFrame
+Will contain the signal units mapped to the signal names when appending a pandas DataFrame.

 Examples

->>> # case 1 conversion type None >>> s1 = np.array([1, 2, 3, 4, 5]) >>> s2 = np.array([-1, -2, -3, -4, -5]) >>> s3 = np.array([0.1, 0.04, 0.09, 0.16, 0.25]) >>> t = np.array([0.001, 0.002, 0.003, 0.004, 0.005]) >>> names = ['Positive', 'Negative', 'Float'] >>> units = ['+', '-', '.f'] >>> info = {} >>> s1 = Signal(samples=s1, timestamps=t, unit='+', name='Positive') >>> s2 = Signal(samples=s2, timestamps=t, unit='-', name='Negative') >>> s3 = Signal(samples=s3, timestamps=t, unit='flts', name='Floats') >>> mdf = MDF4('new.mdf') >>> mdf.append([s1, s2, s3], comment='created by asammdf v4.0.0') >>> # case 2: VTAB conversions from channels inside another file >>> mdf1 = MDF4('in.mf4') >>> ch1 = mdf1.get("Channel1_VTAB") >>> ch2 = mdf1.get("Channel2_VTABR") >>> sigs = [ch1, ch2] >>> mdf2 = MDF4('out.mf4') >>> mdf2.append(sigs, comment='created by asammdf v4.0.0') >>> mdf2.append(ch1, comment='just a single channel') >>> df = pd.DataFrame.from_dict({'s1': np.array([1, 2, 3, 4, 5]), 's2': np.array([-1, -2, -3, -4, -5])}) >>> units = {'s1': 'V', 's2': 'A'} >>> mdf2.append(df, units=units)
+>>> s1 = np.array([1, 2, 3, 4, 5]) >>> s2 = np.array([-1, -2, -3, -4, -5]) >>> s3 = np.array([0.1, 0.04, 0.09, 0.16, 0.25]) >>> t = np.array([0.001, 0.002, 0.003, 0.004, 0.005]) >>> s1 = Signal(samples=s1, timestamps=t, unit='+', name='Positive') >>> s2 = Signal(samples=s2, timestamps=t, unit='-', name='Negative') >>> s3 = Signal(samples=s3, timestamps=t, unit='flts', name='Floats') >>> mdf = MDF(version='4.10') >>> mdf.append([s1, s2, s3], comment='created by asammdf')

-- attach(data: bytes, file_name: str | None = None, hash_sum: bytes | None = None, comment: str = '', compression: bool = True, mime: str = 'application/octet-stream', embedded: bool = True, password: str | bytes | None = None) int [source]
+- attach(data: bytes, file_name: str | PathLike[str] | None = None, hash_sum: bytes | None = None, comment: str = '', compression: bool = True, mime: str = 'application/octet-stream', embedded: bool = True, password: str | bytes | None = None, compression_type: str = 'deflate') int[source]

-attach embedded attachment as application/octet-stream.
+Attach embedded attachment as application/octet-stream.

 - Parameters: